BTC/USD vs. ETH/USD: Which is Better to Trade?

 The growing number of cryptocurrencies might actually become a little bit confusing for traders, which is why today's article will compare Bitcoin/US Dollar with Ethereum/US Dollar CFDs and ask the golden question: which one is better for trading purposes?

-Before we start, have you tried the MetaTrader 4 or MetaTrader 5 Supreme Edition?
+Before we start, have you tried MetaTrader 4 or MetaTrader 5 Supreme Edition?
 Our unique plugin for MetaTrader trading platforms offers over 60 exclusive tools and indicators to help you take your Bitcoin and Ether CFD trading to the next level!
-Check it out and download for free today.
+Check it out and download it for FREE today by clicking the banner below!

 For now, back to our golden question...
 Below we'll review five factors that might point us in the right direction before we reach a final conclusion – BTC/USD vs. ETH/USD: which is better to Trade?